News you can use

 Catch-and-release fishing is encouraged, but daily limits are:

-Hidden Oaks Nature Center will open in summer 2022 and will offer nature programming, free Forest Preserve publications and trail maps, live reptiles and a nature playscape.
-A gift shop will open in fall 2022, and private event rentals and nature-themed rental packages will be available starting in 2023.
+Hidden Oaks Nature Center offers nature programming, free Forest Preserve publications and trail maps, live reptiles and a nature playscape.
+Private event rentals are also available.